boardfish/dissertation/contents/2-requirements-and-analysis.md

 To find some insight into the challenges escape room maintainers face, I met with the maintainer of the Lockup Escape Rooms in Sheffield on the 20th November.
-They had around two years' experience in doing so at that time.
+They had around two years' experience in maintaining their escape rooms at that time.
 We discussed some areas that could be targeted and some ideas that I had previously prepared.
-This would go on to inspire a survey I would distribute to the wider community of maintainers ([Appendix II][Appendix II: Escape Room Owner Survey]).
+This would go on to inspire a survey I would distribute to the wider community of maintainers ([Appendix II][Appendix
+II: Escape Room Owner Survey]).

 The survey used the ideas The Lockup Escape Rooms and I had discussed.
 The Facebook group created by @nicholson2015peeking would serve as the audience for